ttchengab/zest_code/README.md

 mkdir demo_assets/output_images
 ```

-Follow the above steps to obtain and put all the material exemplars and corresponding input images/depths into their directories.
+Follow the above steps to obtain and place all the material exemplars and corresponding input images/depths into their directories.

 Then run: